Home » Cardiovascular Health » Cardiovascular Disease Prevention » Heart Disease Nutrition

 Why do the Berries Work?

-has found that the berries most likely work because they contain antioxidants.
+Research has found that the berries most likely work because they contain antioxidants.
 Antioxidants fight against the free radicals that roam through the body and cause damage.
 This damage has been implicated in everything from cancer to aging and is also a factor in heart disease.
-Today, we are more at risk from these free radicals because our environment contains more of them thanks to smoking, air pollution, and ultraviolet light.
+Today, we are more at from these free radicals because our environment contains more of them thanks to smoking, air pollution, and ultraviolet light.

 While understanding the mechanism behind the hawthorne berry’s effectiveness is important, the best news is that they do seem to work in this way.
 Four separate studies were conducted on the berry’s role in improving heart function after a patient suffered from heart failure.
 What the studies found was that the herb did significantly improve many of their symptoms and allowed them to being exercising which was important for their overall recovery.
 One study that included almost 1,000 patients discovered that after taking the hawthorne berry for two years, heart failure patients saw a great decrease in their symptoms and even had to take less prescription medication.